-Auto Leading is a relatively new concept, emerging with desktop publishing in the mid-’80s.
-InDesign’s Auto Leading value is by default 120 percent of the type size, although you can change this in Justification options.
-You can spot Auto Leading on Control panel or Character panel because the value is in parentheses.
+Auto Leading is a relatively new concept, emerging with desktop publishing in the mid-1980s.
+Auto Leading allows InDesign to assign a leading value based on the type's point size.
+By default, Auto Leading is 120 percent of the type size, although you can change this in your Justification options.
+Leading values in parentheses indicate Auto Leading.

 The best thing you can say about Auto Leading is that it's convenient.
 You can change your text size as often as you like and your type will always be readable.
 As your font size increases or decreases, so does your leading.

 The largest leading value in a line of type determines the leading for the whole line, which means that the leading will be inconsistent if you inadvertently make one character bigger than the rest of the text.
 You can change this behavior in your Type preferences by selecting the Apply Leading to Entire Paragraphs option.
 This ensures that only one leading value can be applied to any given paragraph.
 Changing this setting does not affect the leading in existing frames.
 This may be a worthwhile "safety" feature, but strangely, it does not apply to paragraphs with Auto Leading applied.
 The problem with having this preference turned on is that when you apply optical leading, you need to apply more than one leading value within a paragraph.

 Figure 4.15 The Apply Leading to entire paragraphs option keeps your leading within a paragraph consistent.
 However, it doesn't work with Auto Leading.

 Auto Leading is useful when you're experimenting with type sizes, but when you decide upon the size, convert the leading value to an absolute number — even if it is the same as the Auto Leading value.
 Here's why you shouldn't use auto leading: